 It’s all too much.
 I’m not okay.
-I am overwhelmed by what’s happening around me, not to me.
-Have a lost my ability to recognize what’s essential?
+I am overwhelmed by what’s happening around me.
+The good ole’ to-do list is never done and the stress is never gone.
+Do I need to do everything?
+Have a lost my ability to recognize what’s essential in life?

 That was my inner voice a few weeks ago.
-So, I packed up Bear, my 11 year old corgi, for a trip to Niagara Falls to clear my mind.
+So, I packed up Bear, my 11-year-old corgi, for a trip to Niagara Falls, New York to clear my mind.

-Well, like the weather, I have good days and bad.
-A few days ago a huge storm blew through almost destroying my newly planted trees. 🙁 Calmness followed.
+A few days ago, on one of the hottest summer days thus far, a huge storm blew through almost destroying my newly planted trees.
+Peace and calm followed.
 Then, it cooled way down.
 Still warm but, not too warm.
-The skies cleared, the sun re-emerged, it was beautiful.
-That’s how I feel.
-Somedays, I’m a storm and feel like blowing everything far away.
+The skies cleared, the sun re-emerged.
+Somedays, I feel like that storm, coming in hot, ripping up trees, and blowing debris far away.
+My mind spinning up dirt, branches, and any thoughts not tied down.
 Other days, I’m calm and clear on what the future holds.

-I’ve never been fearful of the future.
-One of my top 5 Strengths in Strengths Finder is FUTURISTIC.
-(I LOVE Strength Finders, and love that we offer this service) I can literally think about the future and plan for the future for hours.
+I’ve never feared the future.
+One of my top 5 Strengths on Strengths Finder is FUTURISTIC.
+(I LOVE Strength Finders, and love that we offer this service) I can literally think about and plan for the future for hours.
 Now, it’s hard to envision the future.
-I often can only think about what’s in front of me that day and what’s for dinner that night.
+Often, I can only think about what’s in front of me that day and what’s for dinner that night.

 Having Ups and Downs